prarthanapn/bookmyshow-2.0/README.md

 # bookmyshow-2.0
 ## Problem Description
-You are required to build a BookMyShow-2.0 (Only Frontend) website using React.js and Bootstrap.
+ build a BookMyShow-2.0 (Only Frontend) website.
 The objective is to replicate the look and feel of BookMyShow while incorporating key features and functionalities.

-## Features Required
+## Features include in my project
 1. **Responsive Navigation Bar**
    - **Elements to include:**
      - Logo placement (left corner)